 How to Get the Look

-- Blue synthetic long-sleeve T-shirt with a black-and-white striped trim on the raised neck band and chest pocket
+- Slate blue long-sleeve t-shirt with a black-and-white striped trim on the raised neck band and chest pocket

 - Light gray subtle-plaid flat front trousers with frogmouth front pockets, flapped rear pockets, side-adjusters, and plain-hemmed bottoms with a full break